 Both the marathon and half-marathon courses are beautiful but both also feature their share of rolling hills – particularly the second half of the marathon on Middletown’s quiet, rural roads.
 We encourage runners to review the course and prepare for these hills, particularly if they are chasing personal bests or qualifying times.
 The total elevation gain is measured at 945 feet, with a maximum elevation of 105 feet and minimum of 3 feet.

-There is NO PARKING available at the race start/finish area at Easton's Beach.
-Race day parking is designated by which race participants are registered.
+There is NO PARKING available at the race start/finish area at Easton’s Beach.
+Race day parking is designated by which race a participant is registered.
 Shuttles will provide transportation before and after the race.
-Please allow yourself ample time on race morning to park and board the shuttles.
+Please allow yourself ample time on race morning to park and board the shuttle.

 55 Hammarlund Way, Middletown, Rhode Island

 Shuttle service will begin promptly at 5:00 AM and will run continuously.
 Please arrive early and queue up for the shuttles with race participants having priority over spectators.
 We strongly recommend all participants plan on being parked, and on a shuttle by 6:00 AM at the latest.